Thermostats and barostats (system regulators)

 DPD thermostat

 Dissipative Particle Dynamics (DPD) is a pairwise generalised form of the Langevin thermostat.
 It applies random (‘heat bath’) and frictional (viscous) forces to pairs of particles within a cutoff.
-It conserves both system-wide and local momentum and is thus Galilean invariant, i.e. it does not produce global motion (flying ice cube) for static systems while providing the correct hydrodynamic behaviour if flow fields are applied.
-Dissipative (friction) force terms can be related to fluid viscosity and self-diffusivity, although relationships are complex and affected by particle interactions.
+It conserves both system-wide and local momentum and is thus Galilean invariant, i.e. it does not produce global motion (flying ice cube) for static systems while providing correct hydrodynamic behaviours when flow fields are applied.
+Dissipative (friction) force terms can be related to fluid viscosity and self-diffusivity, although these relationships are complex and are affected by particle interactions.
 It can use larger time steps than other thermostats.
 It is suitable for soft condensed matter systems (including those with flow fields) at coarse grain length scales, intended for mesoscopic (DPD) simulations.

 Note

-To obtain equilibration as quickly as possible in DPD simulations, the dissipative force parameter \(\gamma\) is often set to \(4.5 \frac{k_B T \tau}{r_c^3}\) (where \(k_B T\), \(\tau\) and \(r_c\) are the selected energy, time and length scales for the simulation).
-This value corresponds to a minimum fluid viscosity and maximum diffusivity.
+To obtain equilibration as quickly as possible in DPD simulations, the dissipative force parameter \(\gamma\) is often set to \(4.5 \frac{k_B T \tau}{r_c^2}\) (where \(k_B T\), \(\tau\) and \(r_c\) are the selected energy, time and length scales for the simulation).
+This value corresponds to a minimum fluid viscosity and maximum diffusivity when no interaction forces are in use.

 Berendsen barostat